PDBeurope/rellig/README.md

   --out-dir TEXT               path to output directory  [required] --help                       Show this message and exit.
 ```
+**pipeline outputs**

-<ligand_id>_cofactor_annotation.json - A json file containing ligand interacting PDB chains and similarity to template and representative molecules of cofactor classes .
+<ligand_id>_cofactor_annotation.json - a json file containing ligand interacting proteins and similarity to template and representative molecules of cofactor classes .

 Example